 - I ran a 90 minute ABC in schools workshop for educators.
 This was very well received and we are going to run ongoing support sessions to help teachers apply the method.

-- For CAS, I am creating a CAS in Box set of activities explaining how to use ABC in schools.
+- For CAS, I am created a CAS in Box set of activities explaining how to use ABC in schools.
 This will be shared with CAS communities across the country.

 - For the Hampshire conference, I presented a research themed session on lockdown looking at parent, teacher and learning roles.
 This included learning types for learning roles.